hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 ### Project Services Module

 In this tutorial, you will be using the Google Compute Engine service to provision your network and instance.
-You also need to enable the "OS Login" service for authentication.
+You also need to enable the OS Login service for authentication.
 You must enable these services for your project before you can use them.
 This example configuration uses a module to manage your project services.
 You can learn more about how this module works from the